cesarvaldezdev/hackersArena-API/README.md

 # Hacker's Arena - API

+Compete with the best developers and challenge yourself!
-Hacker's Arena is an space where programmers around the world can improve their coding skills and prove who are the best coder.
+Hacker's Arena is a web-space where programmers around the world can improve their coding skills and prove who are the best coder.
+Everyday you can learn something new, and show everyone other ways to solve problems.

+## Our goal

+Give to all the programmers around the world a web-page where they can learn, practice and challenge others (and theirselves) everyday, solving problems made and approved by the community.

+We hope to finish in the first weeks of december, and let everyone try this project.

 ## Modules and funtionalities